-The Marjorie Cotton Award is maintained by ALIA Children's and Youth Services (NSW) group.
+The Marjorie Cotton Award is maintained by the ALIA Children's and Youth Services Group.

-Promoting the role and image of librarians providing library services for young people.
-Award of $200 and citation recognising an outstanding contribution to library services for young people.
+Promoting the role and image of librarians providing library services for young people, an award of $500 and citation recognise an outstanding contribution to library services for young people.

 - Promote the role and image of librarians working with young people.